Redfin Cash Offer Reviews: Is this Discount Real Estate Service Right for You?

 How does Redfin make money?

 Redfin has several revenue streams, all related to the real estate industry.
-Because they’re a public company there is a lot of data available on how they make their money.
+Because they’re a public company, there is a lot of data available on how they make their money.

 Redfin agents are salaried, which is unusual for the industry, and work in teams.
 They are paid a base salary and transaction bonuses.
 The 1% commission actually goes to Redfin, covering their costs, profit, and agent salaries.

 Agents can partner with Redfin to receive referrals rather than becoming an employee.
-If they close a transaction through a Redfin referral, they pay Redfin a 30% commission.
-Partner revenue consisted of $54.0 million in 2021.
+If they close a transaction through a Redfin referral, they pay Redfin a commission or “referral fee” of up to 40%, depending on the closing sales price.
+The concierge service also provides revenue, but it’s unclear if they charge contractors for referrals.
+They also receive commissions for mortgage referrals.

 Reviews of Redfin